 While you may not like paying taxes on your investment earnings, keep in mind that it’s a two-way street: While the government shares in your profits, it also shares in your losses.
 Say that one year you had $5,000 in gains in one investment, but also had losses of $10,000 in another.
 This puts you $5,000 in the hole.
 You can currently declare up to $3,000 each year in capital losses to reduce your taxable income for the year.
 Losses greater than that (so, the remaining $2,000 in our example) can carry over to the next year.2

 The government also offers a special capital gains exclusion when you sell your main home.
-This allows you to exclude up to $250,000 in capital gains from the sale if you’re single, or up to $500,000 if you’re married (note that these figures are for 2017 and could potentially change).
+This allows you to exclude up to $250,000 in capital gains from the sale if you’re single, or up to $500,000 if you’re married.
 There are some additional considerations, however.
 First, you have to pass the “ownership and use” test to show that the property was your primary residence.
 To pass, you must have owned and lived in the house for at least two of the past five years.
 You also can’t have excluded gains from the sale of a different home within the previous two years.3 The rules around this and other capital loss write-offs are detailed, so read up and be clear on what you can and can’t do before moving forward.